venkat/kuruvi/README.md

 >anymore.
 That information is now in a native struct and SetupKuruvi is
 >updated to have no rateLimits parameter.

-Kuruvi is a go package that is a simple wrapper for the GET endpoints of Twitter's API.[Package Documentation](https://godoc.org/github.com/venkat/kuruvi).
+Kuruvi is a go package that is a simple wrapper for the GET endpoints of Twitter's API ([Package Documentation](https://godoc.org/github.com/venkat/kuruvi)).

 Kuruvi takes care of two things: